-Message Analyzer enables you to filter messages in data viewers that you have opened, such as the Analysis Grid and Protocol Dashboard, based on a configured time window in which you elect to view messages.
-This feature is called a Quick Filter and is located in the View Filter group on the Ribbon of the Message Analyzer Home tab.
-You can configure a Quick Filter similar to the way you configure a Time Filter in a Browse Session, as described in Applying a Time Filter, which includes employing the User Start Filter and Use End Filter features.
-However, the usage context or scope of these time filters is different.
-For example, if you apply a Time Filter to data imported in a Browse Session, the data import retrieves only the messages that fall within the time window that you specify in the time-filtered configuration.
-All other messages are filtered out during the data import and are therefore unavailable in the chosen Message Analyzer data viewer.
-Thereafter, the filtered out messages can be restored only by performing a new data import.
-On the other hand, although a Quick Filter applies the same type of time-slot filtering to a trace or other message collection, it does so in the context of an already parsed message collection.
-This means that the original raw trace data is preserved in the Message Store even if the message display is altered by data manipulation with a filter.
-As a result, a Quick Filter provides the convenience of enabling you to toggle back and forth between the original trace results and the time-filtered trace results, which can be a benefit to your data analysis process.
+The difference in scope of these Time Filters has to do with the context in which they are applied.
+For example, if you apply a Time Filter to data that you load into Message Analyzer through a Data Retrieval Session, only the messages that fall within the time window that you specify in the time-filter configuration are retrieved.
+All other messages are filtered out when the data is loaded, which therefore makes such filtered messages unavailable in the chosen Message Analyzer data viewer.
+Thereafter, the filtered-out messages can be restored only by undoing the Time Filter configuration and reloading the data from the Edit Session dialog.
+On the other hand, although a Time Filter for a set of trace results applies the same type of time-slot filtering, it does so in the context of an already parsed message collection.
+This means that the original raw trace data is preserved in the Message Store even if the message display is altered by the way you manipulate the data.
+As a result, a Time Filter for trace results provides the convenience of enabling you to toggle back and forth between the original trace results and the time-filtered trace results, which can be a benefit to your analytical processes.

-Applying a Quick Filter
+Applying a Time Filter When Retrieving Data